linkml/linkml/docs/faq/modeling.md

 generator.
 There are a number of reasons to do this:

 - take advantage of ontology exploration and browsing tools such as BioPortal and Protege
-- use OWL reasoning over schemas and datas (with the caveat that OWL uses *Open World* reasoning)
+- use OWL reasoning over schemas and data (with the caveat that OWL uses *Open World* reasoning)

 You can also use `Schema Automator <https://linkml.io/schema-automator>`_ to do the reverse translation.